 Olivia Peters-Lazaro, L.Ac.

-Olivia Peters-Lazaro has been a licensed acupuncturist (L.Ac.) in California for more than a decade.
+Olivia Peters-Lazaro has been a licensed acupuncturist (L.Ac.) in California since 2009.

 She attended Five Branches University in Santa Cruz, earning a Masters degree in Traditional Chinese Medicine.
 After her third year at Five Branches Olivia traveled to Hangzhou, China to study at Zhejiang University, getting in contact with the roots of acupuncture.
 There, she observed Traditional Chinese Medicine being used in hospitals as a regular form of treatment for basically any kind of ailment or dysfunction.